 Typical English teaching jobs pay around £1,200-£1,650 a month, so saving and having good amounts of disposable income (even in Tokyo) is possible.
 Healthcare is fast and high quality but consider insurance to cover you in the case of an unplanned emergency.

+From snowy Hokkaido to tropical Okinawa, Japan offers mountains, beaches, forests, and hot springs.
 From Tokyo, you can visit the famous Mount Fuji and get back home in a day.
+Mount Fiji and the Japanese Alps are great for hiking, skiing, surfing, and exploring the natural beauty.
 You could visit the hot springs at Hakone, go half an hour outside of the city centre to the Buddhist temple at Kamakura or see the Edo-period architecture of Kawagoe.

 So, when are you moving?